-“The big things for us are an aesthetic appeal, look, feel and flow,” said Marc Rioux, when we asked about his design priorities for Attleboro, and a second pending project in Framingham.
+“The big things for us are an aesthetic appeal, look, feel and flow,” said our client, when we asked about his design priorities for Attleboro, and a second pending project in Framingham.

-We remain at work on the design for a second cannabis dispensary design, for Calyx, planned for downtown Great Barrington, Massachusetts; we are talking with the owners of a Westfield, MA project.
+We are also designing Calyx, a dispensary planned for downtown Great Barrington, Massachusetts; we are also talking with the owners of a Westfield, Massachusetts project.

-As the industry take a broader hold in our state, one thing is certain: These dispensary owners are eager to present dispensary designs that validate the recreational and medicinal benefits of their product in a manner that conveys quality and professionalism.
+As the industry take a broader hold in our state, one thing is certain: Dispensary owners are eager to present dispensary interiors that validate their products.
 They aim to balance style, discretion and respectability with state-mandated security and safety requirements, in a setting where customers can’t pick up and handle the products!
 Melding those restraints and business goals with strong, creative design results in a powerfully effective business model.

 What I find most interesting about our current and past projects is the speed of this cannabis evolution.
 We have been designed dispensary interiors for clients whose products don’t yet exist, their packaging isn’t developed yet and the graphics and branding are in their infancy.
 Imagine the challenges presented in designing an effective interior–but we are delivering the solutions.